 Rex chose to settle into the Estes Park area along with his wife, Queeda (Pat’s sister).
 Queeda played an active role in the development of the business from the beginning of its existence.

-Today, we run major trail operations out of the four most popular locations.
-Estes Park and Snow Mountain operate year round, while the Hi Country Stables (Moraine Park and Glacier Creek) are open seasonally throughout the summer.
+Today, we run major trail operations out of the three locations were found visitors liked best.
+Sombrero Stables in Estes Park operates year-round, while the Hi Country Stables (Moraine Park and Glacier Creek) in Rocky Mountain National Park are open seasonally throughout the summer.

 Key players in the operation have increased as well, and the business now includes other family members: Mark and Freda Bishop, and Donald Broom.
 A number of long-term employees on the Sombrero team have also contributed to our growth and success.
 Sombrero Stables and Hi-Country Stables, Inc. offer visitors the opportunity to experience riding–as the early settlers did–in the natural beauty of the Colorado Rockies.
 You won’t find any souvenir shops or commercialism at our stables.
 We have taken care to preserve the land in anticipation of sharing the natural splendor of the Rockies with guests for generations to come.
 Many of our operations are conducted on public lands under special permit from the U.S. Bureau of Land Management or the National Park Service.

 “An artist’s brush couldn’t have painted a more spectacular landscape.
 Come ride the Rockies with Sombrero and Hi-Country, Inc. to see for yourself.” –Rex Walker